 Community-Centered Housing & Mutual Aid – Donate Here

-We don’t have to tell you that 2020 has been a tumultuous year.
+We don’t have to tell you that these are tumultuous times.
 Policing, incarceration, and racial disparities have become centered as people across the planet stood up against state violence.
 We continue to face the worsening realities of confronting a surging global pandemic and its implications for our incarcerated loved ones.
 It’s been a lot to hold, and like so many before us we have learned that adapting so that we may continue to survive is not an easy thing.

 Amidst all of this, we have been striving to meet the needs of our community, who know all too well what it means to be impacted by systemic violence and the resulting health disparities.
 As the year comes to a close and we survey the collective impact of this difficult time — so that we may point ourselves toward sustaining the important work which is needed — we would like to share with you a couple things that have been going on with our community: